 Non-controlling interests are shown as a line item within equity and comprise the non-controlling interests in subsidiaries which are not directly or indirectly attributable to the Group.
-Non-controlling interests are assigned to one subsidiary as at both 31 December 2021 and 2020 (see note 3.4).
+Non-controlling interests are assigned to one subsidiary as at both 31 December 2022 and 2021 (see note 3.4).

 The parent company financial statements have been prepared in accordance with Financial Reporting Standard 101 - Reduced disclosure framework (FRS 101), and the Group financial statements have been prepared in accordance with International Financial Reporting Standards as adopted by the United Kingdom (Adopted IFRS), in conformity with the Companies Act 2006, and approved by the Directors.
 On publishing the parent company financial statements here together with the Group financial statements, the Company is taking advantage of the exemption in s408 of the Companies Act 2006 not to present its individual income statement and related notes.
-The Company is also taking advantage of disclosure exemptions from requirements of IFRS 7, IFRS 13 and IAS 1.
+The Company is also taking advantage of the FRS 101 disclosure exemptions from requirements of IFRS 7, IFRS 13 and IAS 1 including presenting a Company statement of cash flows.